stephen-sugiarto/stephen-sugiarto/README.md

 - Hi, I’m Stephen Sugirto
-- I’m interested in IoT and full-stack web development.
+- I'm a self-motivated person with strong problem-solving skills in code.
+Love to apply clean code principles and standards.
+Has 3 years of experience in Software Engineering.
-- I’m currently learning ReactJS and NodeJS
+- Interested in Software Engineering, Data Engineering and Communication Skills.
+Eager to learn much more things!
 - Reach me on: stephensugiarto@hotmail.com

 <!---